jtv/libpqxx/BUILDING-cmake.md

 Install
 -------

-Once you've built libpqxx, CMake can also help yuou install the library and headers on your system.
+Once you've built libpqxx, CMake can also help you install the library and headers on your system.
 The default installation location will vary from one operating system to another, but you can set it explicitly.